CB-git-bit/Work_Samples/README.md

 ## Project Structure
 The project consists of the following files and directories:
 - `data_processing.py`: Contains the main functions for performing the project tasks of extracting and transforming the data.
-- `MLmodel.py`: Contains code for training the ML model as a function.
+- `MLmodel_v2.py`: Contains code for training the ML model as a function.
 - `my_dag.py`: Contains the main code for the data engineering pipeline and dag that is run with Apache Airflow.
 - `pipeline_app.py`: Contains code to run the trained ML model on an API service.
 - `requirements.txt`: Lists the project dependencies.
+- `In_Progress`: Directory for next steps

 ## Assumptions
 - In problem 2, the rolling median averages is to be applied on "Adjusted Close"